 Summer Undergraduate Research Internships (SURI)

-The program will run from May 28 through July 29 during the summer of 2013.
-Interns will receive a $4,000 stipend as well as housing in the WVU-leased Pierpont Apartments.
+The program will run from May 27 through July 28 during the summer of 2014.
+Interns will receive a $4,000 salary (before taxes) as well as housing in the WVU-leased Pierpont Apartments.
 Interns will have access to many of the University's facilities, including the new Health Sciences Library, the Personal Rapid Transit system (PRT), and unlimited use of the the modern, 177,000 sq. ft.
 Student Recreation Center

 .
 Students may opt for housing